glpi-project/glpi/apirest.md

    - *sort* (default 1): id of searchoption to sort by.
 Optional.
    - *order* (default ASC): ASC - Ascending sort / DESC Descending sort.
 Optional.
    - *range* (default 0-50): a string with a couple of number for start and end of pagination separated by a '-'.
-Ex : 150-200.
+Ex: 150-200.
                              Optional.
    - *forcedisplay*: array of columns to display (default empty = empty use display pref and search criteria).
                      Some columns will be always presents (1-id, 2-name, 80-Entity).
                      Optional.
    - *rawdata*: boolean for displaying raws data of Search engine of glpi (like SQL request, and full searchoptions)
 * **Returns**
-   - 200 (OK) with all rows data with this format :
+   - 200 (OK) with all rows data with this format:

    ```javascript
       {